 Eleven Tips to a Successful School Year

-Parents often ask "What can I do"?
+Parents often ask, "What can I do"?
 The tips below are a general guideline to making for a school year with less bad stress and more learning and good relationships.
-The video below is from an interview with Robert Compton talking about his documentary Two Million Minutes: A Global Examination, which documents the lives of six different students.

 1. Monkey see, monkey do.
 The most important action is to role model the importance of education, take any college course.